fpirotti/rPET/README.md

 ## Mapping confort values

-If you have a Digital Terrain Model and a point cloud 3D model in LAS format, then you can simulate and map PET over the DTM grid values.
+If you have a Digital Terrain Model and a point cloud 3D model in LAS format, then you can simulate and map PET over the DTM grid nodes, simulating a stanading person at the position of each node.

+NB: what changes is the Mean Radiant

 <label>Below an animation of mapped comfort index changing over a hot
 summer day in Villa Bolasco